JorisMeertBambrugge/belgianHouses/README.md

 "# belgianHouses"
 # belgianHouses

-This project is a data science and data visualization demo with python (bokeh).
+This project is a data science and data visualization demo with python (bokeh), by Joris Meert.
 The history 1973-2017 of Belgian house/villa/appartment/building ground is shared by setting up an interactive website.

 To serve the website from your PC: